hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 These statements, in our opinion show that the learned professor is outright wrong or at best wading into a rather inextricable quagmire.
 He is a man famous for being a philosopher of biology among other things;
-so we felt perhaps a discourse on this matter might be worthwhile even if we might be repeating ourselves in someways.
+so we felt, perhaps, a discourse on this matter might be worthwhile even if we might be repeating ourselves in some ways.
 A presentation like the above statements could play right into the view that philosophers have nothing of worth to contribute.
 But that is not a line we seek to
 pursue: First, we are descendants of ancient natural philosophers;